vishal-purushotham/vapt-lab/README.md

-# AI-Powered Supply Chain Attack Detection
+# AI-Powered Supply Chain Attack Detection using Wazuh Data

-This project implements an AI-based anomaly detection system for identifying potential supply chain attacks using Wazuh SIEM alert data.
-It adapts the MTAD-GAT model.
+This project implements an AI-based anomaly detection system aimed at identifying potential **supply chain attacks** by analyzing patterns in Wazuh SIEM alert data.
+It leverages the MTAD-GAT (Multivariate Time-Series Anomaly Detection with Graph Attention Networks) model to learn baseline system behavior from alert statistics and flag significant deviations that might indicate compromise.

-## Features
+## Overview

-*   Fetches and preprocesses Wazuh alert data from OpenSearch.
-*   Aggregates alert data into time-series features.
-*   Trains an MTAD-GAT (Multivariate Time-Series Anomaly Detection with Graph Attention Networks) model.
+The system works by:

+1.  **Fetching Data:** Connecting to a Wazuh (OpenSearch) instance to retrieve security alerts relevant to system activity (e.g., file integrity changes, process execution, network connections) for a specified date.
+2.  **Aggregation:** Aggregating these raw alerts into fixed time windows (e.g., 5 minutes) based on configured statistics (e.g., mean/max/count of `rule.level`).
+This transforms discrete events into a continuous time-series representation of system state.
+3.  **Training (`train` mode):**
-*   Detects anomalies in new Wazuh data using the trained model.
+    *   Learning the "normal" patterns of aggregated alert activity using the MTAD-GAT model.
-*   Provides a configurable framework via YAML settings.
+    *   Saving the trained model (`.pt`), data scaler (`.pkl`), and the exact configuration used (`training_config.yaml`). **This `training_config.yaml` is critical for ensuring consistency during detection.**
+4.  **Detection (`detect` mode):**
+    *   Loading a pre-trained model, scaler, and its `training_config.yaml`.
+    *   Fetching and aggregating data for a new date.
+    *   Calculating an anomaly score for each time window, measuring how much the current activity deviates from the learned norm.
+    *   Flagging time windows where the score exceeds a defined threshold, indicating potentially anomalous behavior potentially related to a supply chain compromise.

+## Key Concepts

+*   **Supply Chain Context:** The underlying assumption is that certain types of supply chain attacks (e.g., compromised software updates, malicious dependencies) will manifest as detectable anomalies in system logs/alerts monitored by Wazuh.
+*   **Anomaly Score:** Represents how unusual the aggregated alert patterns are in a given time window compared to the learned baseline.
+Higher scores indicate greater deviation.
+*   **Aggregation Window:** The time interval (e.g., `5min`) over which raw alerts are summarized.
+An anomaly score applies to the entire window.
+*   **`training_config.yaml`:** Saved during training, this file captures the model architecture, features used, and scaling parameters, ensuring the detection process correctly interprets the trained model.

 ## Project Structure